Bill Bridges (basketball): Career

 Bridges' league-leading 366 personal fouls during the 1967–68 season was, at the time, an NBA record.

-Post-playing career
+Personal life and death

 After retirement from the NBA in 1975, Bridges became an environmental consultant based in Santa Monica, California.
+He worked for Los Angeles mayor Tom Bradley's administration in the 1980s.

 Bridges died in Los Angeles, California at the age of 76 following a battle with cancer.